rwash/rwash.github.io/index.md

 ---

-I am an Assistant Professor at Michigan State University with a joint appointment in the School of Journalism and the Department of Telecommunications, Information Studies and Media.
+I am an Assistant Professor at Michigan State University with a joint appointment in the School of Journalism and the Department of Media and Information.
 My research focuses on understanding how people think about and reason about their use of technology, with particular focuses on information security, crowdsourcing, and online communities.
 I completed my PhD at the School of Information at the University of Michigan working under Jeff MacKie-Mason.